-So now you’ve worked yourself all the way through and you’ve got everything ready that you need to create an immersive interactive VR experience.
-Now you only need to put everything you’ve created before together.
-And that’s where VRdirect comes into play.
+So you’ve worked yourself all the way through and have got everything ready that you need to create an immersive interactive Virtual Reality project?
+Then it’s time to put it all together.
+And that’s where VRdirect Studio comes into play.

-The VRdirect Studio is a free software that lets you create and publish your own professional interactive 360° experiences.
-The VRdirect Studio is available for Windows and Mac.
-It is an easy-to-use drag & drop editor.
-In fact, the usage is so intuitive you can create interactive 360° experiences within minutes.
-We have created a complete tutorial on how to use our Studio so you can convince yourselves.
+VRdirect Studio is a vr software that lets you create and publish your own professional interactive 360°/VR projects.
+VRdirect Studio is available for Windows and Mac.
+It is an easy-to-use drag & drop editor that lets you create interactive 360° projects within minutes.
+We have created a complete user guide on how to use our Studio so you can convince yourself:

 And this is it.
-You have just created an interactive VR experience that you can show to everybody locally, just by using free resources.
+You have just created an interactive VR project that you can show to your audience, just by using free resources.
 Isn’t that amazing?
 We think so too.